z669016/adventofcode-2019/README.md

 contain about 150.000 steps).
 A faster algorithm would only record the locations of the turns in the route, which would make the data set way smaller, but the calculation of the intersections a bit harder.

+## Day 4
+Created two generators (one for part 1 and another for part 2) which implement '''Iterator<String>''' to generate valid the passwords (codes) based on the provided min and max (puzzle input).
+The number of genarated values is counted using the '''Iterator.forEachRemaining(Consumer<>)''' method, where the consumer only updates a simple counter to obtain the answer.

 ## intcode
 An '''Address''' class is used to represent a memory address.